stephenebert/Springboard/Capstone/step7/README.md

 # Capstone Project Step 7: Cross-Modal Retrieval Experiments

-> Automate, benchmark, and analyze multiple cross-modal retrieval models on image-caption datasets.
+> Automate, benchmark, and analyze multiple cross-modal retrieval models on image-caption datasets using Jupyter notebooks.

 ## Overview
-This step builds on data wrangling and baseline reproduction to systematically evaluate a suite of retrieval architectures, inversion models, and traditional baselines.
+This project systematically evaluates a suite of retrieval architectures, inversion models, and traditional baselines.
 Our goals are to:

 - **Bridge real vs. AI domains** by comparing embeddings from COCO and Flickr-30k against Stable Diffusion outputs.
 - **Support four retrieval modes**: image↔image, text↔image, image→text, and dataset↔dataset.